Estecka/mc-Variants-CIT-wiki/Troubbleshooting.md

 ```

 #### > "Transformed: null"
 The [`transform`](./Transforms) associated with this data failed to produce an output.

 In particular, if you are using a regex, it may mean that the regex did not match the input.
 Use [Regex 101](https://regex101.com/) to test your regex against the input, and check that the substitution result is what you expect it to be.

+More gerally, you can insert [log](./Transforms#transform-log) at various points into your transform to try and figure out where it has failed exactly.

 ### Issue: Missing models or textures